fastplotlib/fastplotlib/README.md

 You will need a relatively modern GPU (newer integrated GPUs in CPUs are usually fine).
 Generally if your GPU is from 2017 or later it should be fine.

-For more information see: https://wgpu-py.readthedocs.io/en/stable/start.html#platform-requirements
+For more detailed information, such as use on cloud computing infrastructure, see: https://wgpu-py.readthedocs.io/en/stable/start.html#platform-requirements

+Some more information on GPUs is here: https://fastplotlib.readthedocs.io/en/latest/user_guide/gpu.html

 ### Windows:
 Vulkan drivers should be installed by default on Windows 11, but you will need to install your GPU manufacturer's driver package (Nvidia or AMD).
 If you have an integrated GPU within your CPU, you might still need to install a driver package too, check your CPU manufacturer's info.